wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the call back function as method `handleSelfEvent()`, with a link latency of the value read from the parameter key `access_time`.
 This way, the fixed access latency is, in fact, simulated as the link latency.

+When `issueRequest()` is called from the converter object, the method just constructs a new `class MemCtrlEvent` object that carries the request ID, and sends it via the link by calling `send()`.
+Note that the first argument to `send()` is one, meaning that the operation has an extra unit of delay in the unit of the link's time base.

+When an event is received in a future cycle, method `handleSelfEvent()` will be called, which simply calls `handleMemResponse()`.
+The call chain will eventually reach the convertor object's receive handler, `doResponse()`, causing the response event to be sent back to the upper level.